gabrieleteotino/bluish-capsule/content/project/datingapp/2-skeleton/2-webapi.md

 draft: true
 ---

-Create a simple skeleton with a wepapi that load data from the database.
+Create a simple skeleton with a webapi that loads data from the database.

 <!--more-->